idra-lab/loco_nav/install_docker.md

     $ gedit ~/.bashrc
     ```

-    and add the following lines at the bottom of the file:
+    and add the following lines at the bottom of the file (check LIMO_IP):

     ```bash
     source /opt/ros/noetic/setup.bash